ltcbuzy/The-Best-Python-Books/README.md

 Luciano Ramalho (O’Reilly, 2014)
 >Designed for seasoned Python 2 programmers aiming to transition to Python 3 proficiency, this book serves as an ideal resource.
 It caters to individuals with a strong grasp of Python basics, whether in version 2 or 3, seeking to elevate their skill set.
 Furthermore, it doubles as a valuable reference for experienced programmers from other languages, offering quick insights into executing specific tasks in Python.

+### 6.Learn Python 3 the Hard Way
+Zed A. Shaw (Addison-Wesley, 2016)
+> Considered a classic, 'Learn Python the Hard Way' has a distinctive approach that I highly appreciate.
+Embracing the 'hard way' method requires users to type in all the code, complete exercises diligently, and independently find solutions to encountered problems.
+What sets this book apart is its well-structured content—each chapter is meticulously presented, ensuring clarity and ease of understanding.